Definition of Polyuria

-Polyuria as a symptom of diabetes
+Polyuria is a symptom of diabetes.

-In addition to being one of the symptoms of undiagnosed diabetes, polyuria can also occur in people with diagnosed diabetes if blood glucose levels have risen too much.
+In addition to being one of the symptoms of undiagnosed diabetes, Polyuria can also occur in people with diagnosed diabetes if blood glucose levels have risen too much.

 If you are frequently experiencing a greater need to urinate, it could be a sign that your sugar levels are too high.

 So, if you have access to blood glucose test strips, you may want to test your blood sugar levels if you are urinating more than usual.

 However, if you have diabetes but do not have blood glucose testing supplies, you may want to write down how often you urinate and discuss this with your health team.
 Keep a personal notebook with your daily notes and compare them with your family doctor.